alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 **MUST** provide
 each participant entity
 with notifications
-or a complete history
+or complete logs
-of all changes
+of changes
 to the set of
-any or all clients or devices
+clients or devices
 that can access
 their message PCASM.